IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/integrate-tomtom-indigo-into-a-gradle-project-navkit2.md

 }
 ```

-__Note:__ Some of these Gradle plugins add menu items.
-The order in which these plugins are applied,
+Some of these Gradle plugins add menu items.
+The order in which these plugins are applied defines
-defines the order of the menu items in the main menu frontend.
+the order of menu items within the main menu frontend.

 ## Module references